kannikakabilar/Kannika-Notas/Docker/README.md

 - CMD: Specifies the default command to run inside the container environment
 - ENTRYPOINT: Defines the main command that will always run when the container starts

-docker run: run the docker image as a docker container. docker ps: list all the running container docker exec: execute commands in a running container.

 **docker system prune**
 - removes unused data of stopped containers, docker networks, and dangling images.